 - 3. Enter listener's unique name. - 4.
 Select Blocked option to disable access to servers through this listener after it's created. - 5.
 Select SSH from the Protocol drop-down list. - 6.
-Select the Case insensitivity option to disable case sensitivity in the username string when connecting over this listener. - 7.
-In the Permissions section, add users allowed to manage this object. - 8.
+Select Legacy ciphers option to allow negotiating older encryption algorithms (DSA(1024), RSA(1024)) when establishing SSH connections. - 7.
+Select the Case insensitivity option to disable case sensitivity in the username string when connecting over this listener. - 8.
+In the Permissions section, add users allowed to manage this object. - 9.
 In the Connection section, select desired connection mode.